 Dogs can suffer from allergies just like people do.
 They can be very sensitive to airway irritants such as dust, pollen and smoke.
 Particles like these can cause the airway to become inflamed, and the body to produce mucus to try and fight the problem.
 This inflammation and mucus can then cause snoring noises as they increase congestion in the airways.
 Your dog may sneeze and have a runny nose or eyes alongside their snoring.
 Infections in the airways or the mouth (including dental problems) can be a similar cause of sudden snoring.

 5. Obstruction in the airways

-This is probably the most concerning of the causes of snoring, and one that will most likely need veterinary intervention.
-A dog which suddenly starts snoring when they haven’t before may have something causing a blockage in their airway, causing turbulent airflow which makes for noisy breathing and snoring.
-These obstructions can be anything from something like a grass seed lodged up the nose, through polyps (benign lumps) and abscesses to the most serious: tumours of the nose, palate and throat (or scarring from injuries – Ed.).
+This is probably the most concerning of the causes of snoring.
+It is also one that will most likely need veterinary intervention.
+A dog that suddenly starts snoring when they haven’t before may have something causing a blockage in their airway, causing turbulent airflow which makes for noisy breathing and snoring.
+These obstructions can be anything from something like a grass seed lodged up the nose, through polyps (benign lumps) and abscesses.
+They can also be more serious, including tumours of the nose, palate and throat (or scarring from injuries – Ed.).

 Older dogs can also suffer from a condition where the vocal cords don’t open as well as they did (laryngeal paralysis).
 This causing a snoring noise to be heard when they breathe.
 Obstructions in the nasal passages or palate often cause discharge (blood, mucus or pus) to come out of one or both nostrils, although not always.